doruksahin/rollup-react-component/readme.md

 ### :zap: Publish React Components with a breeze! :zap:

+[Click here for demo](https://gridflex.vercel.app/) which is created from this example

 - Boilerplate repo allows you publish optimized packages which are compatible with CommonJS, ECMAScript.<br>
 - Also, allows you to use Typescript, which is optional.